Operetta

 Operetta is a form of theatre and a genre of light opera.
-It includes spoken dialogue, songs, and dances.
-It is lighter than opera in terms of its music, orchestral size, length of the work, and at face value, subject matter.
+It includes spoken dialogue, songs and including dances.
+It is lighter than opera in terms of its music, orchestral size, and length of the work.
 Apart from its shorter length, the operetta is usually of a light and amusing character.
+The subject matter may portray "lovers' spats, mistaken identities, sudden reversals of fortune, and glittering parties".
 It sometimes also includes satirical commentaries.

 "Operetta" is the Italian diminutive of "opera" and was used originally to describe a shorter, perhaps less ambitious work than an opera.
 Operetta provides an alternative to operatic performances in an accessible form targeting a different audience.
 Operetta became a recognizable form in the mid-19th century in France, and its popularity led to the development of many national styles of operetta.
 Distinctive styles emerged across countries including Austria-Hungary, Germany, England, Spain, the Philippines, Mexico, Cuba, and the United States.
 Through the transfer of operetta among different countries, cultural cosmopolitanism emerged in the previous century.
 Operetta as a genre lost favor in the 1930s and gave way to modern musical theatre.
-Important operetta composers include Johann Strauss, Jacques Offenbach, Franz Lehar, and Francisco Alonso.
+Important operetta composers include Johann Strauss, Jacques Offenbach, Franz Lehár, and Francisco Alonso.

 Definitions

-The term operetta arises in the mid-eighteenth century Italy and it is first acknowledged as an independent genre in Paris around 1850.
-Castil-Blaze's Dictionnaire de la musique moderne claims that this term has a long history and that Mozart was one of the first people to use the word operetta, disparagingly, describing operettas as "certain dramatic abortions, those miniature compositions full of bullshit in which one finds only cold songs and couplets from vaudeville".
+The term operetta arises in the mid-eighteenth-century Italy and it is first acknowledged as an independent genre in Paris around 1850.
+Castil-Blaze's Dictionnaire de la musique moderne claims that this term has a long history and that Mozart was one of the first people to use the word operetta, disparagingly, describing operettas as "certain dramatic abortions, those miniature compositions in which one finds only cold songs and couplets from vaudeville".
 The definition of operetta has changed over the centuries and ranges depending on each country's history with the genre.
-It is often used to refer to pieces that resemble the one-act compositions by Offenbach in contrast with his full length compositions, ‘opéra-bouffe’.
+It is often used to refer to pieces that resemble the one-act compositions by Offenbach in contrast with his full length compositions, 'opéra-bouffe'.
 Offenbach invented this art form in response to the French government's oppressive laws surrounding the stagings of works that were larger than one act or contained more than four characters.